Michel Schildmeijer's report on Oracle OpenWorld 2018Published on: Author: Michel Schildmeijer Category: Oracle

 Furthermore, to support WebLogic advanced features, the current version supports Kubernetes Operators.
 For WebLogic the 1.1 version includes support for:

 - One to many WebLogic domains per operator

 - One to many Operator per Kubernetes cluster

-For WebLogic 19.2 a new operator, V2.0 will be released which will contain:
+For WebLogic 19.2, a new operator V2.0 will be released.
+It will contain:

 - Better support for Helm charts, for installing the operator

 - All domain and application stored in docker where you will be able to override a configuration

 - Persistent volumes for logs and an exporter.

 Oracle will continue to invest more and more in Cloud in terms of:

 - Cloud neutral